sparoodata/mongolens_new/README.md

 #### Config File Generation: Custom Path

-You can specify a custom output location using the `CONFIG_PATH` environment variable:
+You can specify a custom configuration file output location using the `CONFIG_PATH` environment variable:

 ```console
 # Save to a specific file path